 11 September 2002

 We eventually arrived at a camping area where there was only one other vehicle.
 It was a wide, flat, sandy area dotted with tall spindly trees, adjoining a deep lagoon in a river.
-It was very pretty.
 The wind was blowing the sand around so we put up “the full monty” —that is, the tent with both of the end-flaps, the floor, and the flyscreen across the front, which provides a good wind break.
 There was a small iron fireplace and firewood provided.
 After we settled in, I set about cooking dinner – chicken curry with dhal and rice.
 Cooking over the fire with the Dutch oven was magic: the heavy iron pot is great for curries.
 I used a can of Madras curry, which is cheating but it wasn’t half bad.